nunomourinho/ForensicVMServerAndClientDocs/docs/user/installation_and_setup.rst

 Step 14: Testing Windows Share over Forensic SSH Server Redirection
 ----------------------------------------------------------------------
  #.
 Click the Test Ssh connection button
  #.
-If the configuration is correct you should see a dialog stating that the connection was successfull
+If the configuration is correct you should see a dialog stating that the connection was successful
  #.
-If not, you should see a error dialog
+If not, you should see an error dialogue

 .. figure:: img/setup_0014.jpg
-   :alt: Test windows share over ssh
+   :alt: Test Windows share over ssh
    :align: center

    Test windows share over ssh

 Step 15: Configure windows share over ssh
 ----------------------------------------------------------------------
  #.
-Press the Autofill info button to autofill the windows share information withe the Share login and local ou remote path to share.
-This info is extracted from the forensic image current path.
+Press the Autofill info button to autofill the Windows share information with the Share login and local and the remote path to share.
+This info is extracted from the forensic image's current path.

 .. figure:: img/setup_0015.jpg
    :alt: Configure windows share over ssh